47 new COVID-19 cases confirmed in Winona County

 No new deaths were confirmed Tuesday due to the disease, leaving the total at 52.

-The new cases are those that the Minnesota Department of Health has confirmed as of Friday at 4 a.m.
+The new cases are those that the Minnesota Department of Health had confirmed as of Friday at 4 a.m.

 As of early Tuesday afternoon, there was no information released by county officials specifically about the new 47 cases.